nisembedded/nisembedded.github.io/content/pages/about.md

  - Japan (approx A1-A2)

 ## Education and cources
- - Applied Information Science in Economics
+ - Applied Information Science in Economics, Bachelor Degree

 ## Hobbies